-Note that if you change the location from the value proposed by the UI, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.
+Note: If you change the location, you may incur egress charges if your bucket location and interactive analysis Cloud Environment location are different.

 Persistent Disk size and type

 If the default Persistent Disk is too large (and you don't want to pay for the extra space) or too small (and you need more), you can adjust the size in the Jupyter Cloud Environment setup form.

 You can also choose between a standard or solid state disk (SSD).
-SSD's cost more, but are faster to process data.
-The increased speed may be worth the cost, for you.
+SSDs cost more, but are faster to process data.
+The increased speed may be worth the cost.
 See Detachable persistent disks to learn more about detachable persistent disks for notebook applications in Terra.

 Step 5.
 Save and re-create your Cloud Environment

 Don't forget to save the configuration after changing any values.
 This will re-create the application compute with the new values, which can take up to ten minutes.

 You can further customize using a Docker image or startup script to standardize the environment you need.
 It's like having your own preconfigured environment instead of just those in the dropdown.
 See detailed instructions in Standardizing a custom RStudio or Jupyter environment.

 It's not necessary to guess upfront the resources you're going to need to do your work.
 You can start with minimal settings, then dial them up if you run into limitations.

 Jupyter Cloud Environment considerationsChanging the Cloud Environment can mean files generated or stored in the application memory will be lost when Terra re-creates the Cloud Environment.
 To avoid this, make sure to: